OpenSextant/SolrTextTagger/README.md

     %> mvn package

-### Ant

-To compile and build (placed in build/), use:

-    %> ant

 ## Configuration

 A Solr schema.xml needs 2 things

  * A unique key field  (see <uniqueKey>).
- * A name/lookup field indexed with Shingling or ConcatenateFilter.
+ * A name/lookup field indexed with Shingling or more likely ConcatenateFilter.

 Assuming you want to support typical keyword search on the names, you'll index the names separately in another field with a different field type configuration than the